-My recipe is my late granny’s, I might have tweaked the ratio ever so slightly but it still remains true to the one we used as kids, right down to the way I mix everything up.
+I’ve tweaked my granny’s recipe ever so slightly, but it still remains true to the one we used as kids, right down to the way I mix everything up.
 My shortcrust dough is just slightly lighter, almost crumbly, which gives the cookie an almost melt in the mouth texture, the way I like it.

 Imagine making 1 000 little tarts, cutting them, filling them and then crimping them!
-Definite division of labour – my older brother used to roll out the dough and cut, my two younger siblings and I filled and my older sister crimped!
+My older brother used to roll out the dough and cut, my two younger siblings and I filled and my older sister crimped!
 Of course, as we grew older, our responsibilities changed – oh, those were the days!

 As we got older, our pineapple tarts had a reputation all of their own – my granny would receive orders by the thousands!
 And it followed us everywhere we went, once someone tasted our tarts, there was no turning back, every year until I left Singapore for the UK, I’d get asked for “a favour”!
-Paid favours of course, but by the dozens!
+Paid favours of course, and by the dozens!

-Without the specialist cutters
+Making Pineapple Tarts without the specialist cutters

 Of course, you can always make these in the shape of ordinary jam cookies, or thumbprint cookies.

 In fact, it has been quite fashionable for quite a while to make pineapple tarts into tiny rolls, very popular and traditional in Indonesia.
 But let’s face it, these are much prettier!